xinglo/xing.github.io/static/media/about.a6f67c0f42e514564399.md

 # Intro

 Greetings!
-This is Xingru"Iris"Long, going by she/her.
+This is Xingru"Iris"Long, going by she/her👾.

-I am currently majoring my **MS in Financial Engineering** at the **University of Southern California（USC）**.
+I am currently majoring my **MS in Fin Eng** at the **University of Southern California（USC）**.
-My work sits at the broad area of **AI** and **Finance**, with specific interests in **Financial Modeling**, **Quantitative Finance**, **Data Analyst**,**Management**.
+My work sits at the broad area of **AI** and **Financial Analyst** Industry.
-My goal is to apply mathematical and computational methods to solve complex problems in finance.
+Career = mathematical and computational methods to solve complex problems in finance.

-Prior to this, I finished my undergraduate study at the **School of University of California, Berkeley**, from which I receive my **BS degree in Economics**.
+Prior to this,
+I finished my undergraduate study at the **UCB**, from which I receive my **BS degree in Economics**.

-For leisure, I enjoy playing video games; I also love basketball, cycling, soccer, and badminton.
+For leisure, I enjoy playing video games; basketball, cycling, soccer, and badminton.

 # What is the Realm of Financial Engineering